riojosdev/decodedHTML/src/lunarvim-for-rustaceans.md

+# Setting up Lunarvim for Rust DevOps

-# Contributing to an opensource learning project built using Rust's Bevy game engine
+## Contributing to an opensource learning project built using Rust's Bevy game engine
 Recently I stubled upon an issues [in April's this-week-in-rust.org's call for participation section](https://this-week-in-rust.org/blog/2023/04/26/this-week-in-rust-492/#call-for-participation).
 The issue was of an [Rust learning project - Velo](https://github.com/StaffEngineer/velo), a learning app project for brainstorming.
 As I was planning to get familar with game development technologies I loved the fact that this project was built with Rust's game engine Bevy.
 And as of the time of this writing [Bevy is now on their latest v0.11 release, which has WebGPU support built-in](https://bevyengine.org/news/bevy-webgpu/).
 I really want to play with the shaders to create those creative-coding/generative artworks.

 ## Surfing the Codebase